Resources for Families, Educators, and Service Providers

 Selfish, Entitled Teachers Have Single Mothers Who Do These 5 Things

 I know what you’re thinking.
 “Why is she picking on single mothers?”
 I’m not picking on anyone.
-I’m offering some tips in love so that we can give our children more than our emotional pain while parenting and mentoring them.
-Single mothers have it hard.
+In fact, single mothers have a special place in my heart as I was raised by one when my parents separated.
 There are so many single mothers who are doing the best they can do.
 But many are also doing these 5 things, and they wonder why they are struggling with their children.
+Here is what I have observed in my professional experience.

 1. They try to compensate for their children’s father’s absence.
 I know this is not easy to digest.
 Yet so many mothers I’ve worked with (single and formerly single) admit that they deeply feel their children’s sadness for the absence (or unreliability) of their fathers.
 So, they do all they can to make up for the father’s absence or unreliability.
 If this is you, or you know a mother who is doing this, assure yourself and her that she is enough.
 The goodness of who you are as a mother does not depend on how you make up for the absence of the father.
 The goodness of who you are as a mother comes from within you.
 When you feel like you are going into compensation mode, pause yourself and ask yourself what you’re doing.
 Be an observer of yourself and gently redirect yourself to being present as your child’s mother.
 If you are not sure whether you are compensating for your children’s father’s presence, take a moment to list what you see other people do when they’re compensating.
 Then circle the qualities you see in yourself.
 If you recognize any similarities, know that you can change your ways.
 But first you must change your beliefs.